nlhkabu/nlhkabu.github.io/_posts/2015-03-19-bdd-part-two.md

     # Therefore our password for this user will be 'pass'.

     # We visit the login page
-    # Remember that server_url we set in our environment.py?
-Here it is again!
+    # context.config.server_url is by default set to http://localhost:8081
+    # (Thanks to Cynthia Kiser for pointing this out.)
     # In this example we're visiting http://localhost:8081/accounts/login/
-    context.browser.visit(context.server_url + 'accounts/login/')
+    context.browser.visit(context.config.server_url + 'accounts/login/')

     # Next, we log in our user by interacting with the login form
     # Splinter has a handy fill function that helps us fill form fields based